 Finding a Top Financial Advisor Firm in Tampa, Florida

-There are a lot of options for financial advice and investment management - including national financial institutions, robo-advisors and all the firms in your city.
-It can be frustrating to try to figure out who would best suit your financial situation and goals.
+There are a lot of options for financial advice and investment management - including national financial institutions, robo-advisors and all of the firms in your area - so it can be tough to figure out who would best suit your financial situation and goals.
 That’s where SmartAsset comes in.
-We combed through the financial advisors based in Tampa, Florida to identify the top options.
+We researched the financial advisors based in Tampa, Florida to identify the top options.
 If you're having trouble deciding, try SmartAsset's financial advisor matching tool, which connects you with as many as three advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|